 - Security register bit 0 indicates whether the 2nd 4K-bit is locked by factory or not. - Customer may lock-down the customer lockable secured OTP by writing WRSCUR(write security register) command to set customer lock-down bit1 as "1".
 Please refer to table of "Table 8.
 Security Register Definition" for security register bit definition and table of "Table 3.
-8K-bit Secured OTP Definition" for address range definition.

-- To program 8K-bit secured OTP by entering secured OTP mode (with ENSO command), and going through normal program procedure, and then exiting secured OTP mode by writing EXSO command.
+8K-bit Secured OTP Definition" for address range definition. - The 8K-bit secured OTP area is programmed by entering secured OTP mode (with the Enter Security OTP command), and going through a normal program procedure.
+Exiting secured OTP mode is done by issuing the Exit Security OTP command.